prijatelj/compiler-practice/README.md

 necessarially meant for that.
 The main objective was to recreate a compiler for a simplified code language to better understand the compiling process and the intricacies involved in basic compiling of code.

+This code was written during the beginnings of my real programming experience with c++ and is rough and imperfect.
+It is not to show off any of my skills or expertise in c++.
+It is to merely depict my experience and understanding of the rudimentary basics of compilers, along with serving as a testimony to my understanding of c++ in these 2500 lines of code.